rug-compling/dact/manual/index.md

 > **Note**
 >
 > Note that not all of these features may be enabled in your version of
-> Dact as of the time of writing not all of the required web services
+> Dact, as of the time of writing not all of the required web services
 > are publicly available.

 ## Macros